 Let me mention this about the Kings, incidentally.
 Melchoir seems to be the head King, as he has the most to sing in the opera, and Balthazar, the black one, has the least to sing.
 Oh, he gets to comment here and there, but he does not have a real aria, short as they are anyway, like the other two do.
 You can assess that decision by Menotti anyway you want to.
 I’m just saying.

 As the Kings (and the Page) prepare to leave, Amahl, too, wants to give something to this mysterious Child.
 But wait!
-Amahl was outside when the Kings were talking about the Child.
-This is the first he has heard of him.
-So why didn’t he ask, “Who are you talking about?
-What Child?”
+Amahl was outside when the Kings were discussing the Child.
+So why didn’t he ask, “Excuse me, but who is this Child you all are talking about?”
 And of course, the only thing he has of his own besides his pipe (oboe) is his crutch.
 So he offers that, saying that the kid may need it someday.

 Get ready.
 It’s “miracle” time!
 Amahl holds up his crutch to give to the Kings and takes a step toward them.
 The Mother immediately tries to stop him, insisting, “But you can’t, you can’t!”
 But he can, apparently.
 After he has walked over and hands his crutch to Kaspar, Amahl proceeds to jump and caper around the room.